Sheth108/predicting_sales_time_series/README.md

 ## Flask Toned Down Video

-This video demonstrates the use of the toned down Flask app.
+This downloadable video demonstrates the use of the toned down Flask app.

 ## Flask Video JSOn

-This video demonstrates the use of the Flask app, showing the full output if the extra columns are added and the file is converted to JSON.
+This downlaodable video demonstrates the use of the Flask app, showing the full output if the extra columns are added and the file is converted to JSON.

 ## Predicting Sales Presentation